SPEEDWAY Mini Bike Information Chronological Guide.|

 with a jackshaft.
 Other than the gas tank change, now all models are

 using a drum brake for the rear wheel.
-Also other than the Scorpion, the other three models have
+The Scarab had

 except on the low-level Stinger model).
 Also the Tecumseh diaphragm carb is replaced